fernandoem88/rcc-loader/README.md

 ## default css properties

-if for some reason, we want to have some default props for all components in the rcc context, we can use the **--DEFAULT** key.
+if for some particular reason, we want to have some default props for all components in the rcc context, we can use the **--DEFAULT** key.

 ```scss
 .--DEFAULT {